krisk0/razin/README.rst

 RAZIN - Rigorous algebraic zero impeding numeration
 =====

-For now, nothing big except
+For now, I only offer

  a) Python binding to FLINT integer matrice;
- b) Unimodularity test benchmarks.
-FLINT fastest, NTL on 2nd place
+ b) Unimodularity test benchmarks. **FLINT fastest, NTL on 2nd place**
- c) Solve_right() benchmarks.
-FLINT slower than Sage, probably because Sage uses Dixon lifing
+ c) Solve_right() benchmarks. **fmpz_mat_solve() tested and benchmarked**, mpq_mat_solve_dixon() will be tested soon.
+The latter is expected to be faster on big matrix than the former.

 Where are the files?
 ^^^^^^^^^^^^^^^^^^^^
 See *filelist.txt*.

+What's the target?
+^^^^^^^^^^^^^^^^^^
+Mid-range target is fast HNF computation with an algorithm resembling W.Stein double-determinant.
+Python wrapper is minimalistic and only contains functions required to reach the goal or to test/benchmark/experiment with algorithms.

+Only FLINT functions will be used for solving hard sub-problems, unless functions from another library (NTL, IML, LinBox, ...) turn to be faster or a serious problem with FLINT discovered.
+Components of FLINT wrapped into flint_sage Python package work as they should.
+If you think otherwise, your bug-report is welcome.

 Glossary
 ^^^^^^^^